T-Engel/betaC/README.md

 betaC controls for these sampling effects using a combination of individual-based and coverage-based rarefaction.
-The main idea of our apporach is that within a species pool alpha and gamma scale dieversity estimates are standardized to a common number of individuals, while across species pools we allow the sample size to vary in order to keep a constant gamma-scale sample completeness instead, which is estimated using sample coverage (*C*).
+The main idea of our approach is that within a species pool alpha and gamma scale diversity estimates are standardized to a common number of individuals, while across species pools we allow the sample size to vary in order to keep a constant gamma-scale sample completeness instead, which is estimated using sample coverage (*C*).

-### Example 1: Beta-diversity of the BCI data set from vegan
+### Why to standardize alpha and gamma scale to the same sample size?

-**Why to standardize alpha and gamma scale to the same sample size?**
+**Example 1: Beta-diversity of the BCI data set from vegan**

 Let’s look at the beta\_diversity of the `BCI` data set that comes with the package vegan.
 It’s a site by species abundance matrix with 50 plots